 I followed a sketch from the latest Go-To Sketches magazine call from Paper Crafts for this card- I believe it will be out sometime this summer (*ahem, I'll have a card in it!!*).
 I LOVE sketches.
 They just take all the work out of it and leave the fun stuff for you to figure out. :) I used my finger to rub the black ink around the edges of the sentiment panel, giving it a softer, smokier look.

 Apparently I was too abstract on this card, because my hubby couldn't figure out what HB2U meant. *sigh* Boys can be silly sometimes!

 A paper crafter enjoying every minute I get to spend in my small crafting 'corner'.
-Loves books, music, daydreaming and making cards.
+Excitable and happy by nature.
+Loves books, music, daydreaming, and wine (and more wine).
 Often loses voice due to excessive talking.
 Happily married, mom of 2, livin' in the country.